sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - Publishers should never be blocked.
 - Receivers should be able to learn the count of messages they have missed to receive.
 - Receivers & publishers could go down and come up anytime.
+- A publishing API validates every event per YANG schema by default.
+This default behavior can be turned off via /etc/sonic/init-cfg.json.
+In case of turning off, offline validation occurs.
+  - The events that failed validation are not published.
+  - The failed validations are logged via syslog and event is raised

 #### Design
 - Use ZMQ PUB/SUB for publish & subscribe